 The DOD Federal procurement process in government contracting also includes the spending of appropriated funds to purchase supplies, services and interest in real property.
-Contracting agencies use a regulated federal government contracting process to buy services and products from the commercial sector.
+Contracting agencies use regulated procurement procedures and processes to buy services and products from the commercial sector.
 Some regulations and statutes govern how a federal agency makes invitations to solicit bids and proposals.

 The agency starts by having the end users developing their needs to perform mission essential requirements.
-After the needs are finalized, and depending on the dollar amount, end users will approach the Agency’s contracting office to develop a process for procuring goods or services.
+After the needs are finalized, and depending on the dollar amount, end users will approach the Agency’s contracting office to develop procurement procedures and processes for goods or services.

 After this stage is completed, there is a market research stage.
 Sometimes, you will see that an agency publishes a “sources sought notice.”

 - Agencies want to get an idea of whether companies actually can perform a service or sell a particular product.

 - You should take advantage of these notices because it opens the door and lets the agency know that you are out there.